-Works : THE ANNUAL TESTING OF STERILIZERS

-Site: NHS Trust

-Condition 1(1) (Definitions, etc.) Employer

-The Employer shall be the NHS Trust,

-Conditions 1(1) (Definitions, etc.): Project Manager, and 3 (Delegations and representatives)

-The Project Manager shall be Mr

-who shall act generally on behalf of the Employer in carrying out those duties described in the Contract, subject to the following excluded matters:

-In relation to such excluded matters, the person authorised to act for the Employer is:

-Mr

-Only Regulations 7 and 13 of the CDM Regulations apply.

-Condition 7 (Defects in Maintenance Periods)

-Condition 7 shall apply.

-The Maintenance Period for the Works shall be six months for any work done and 12 months for parts supplied and fitted and shall apply from the day after that on which the Works are completed as certified by the Project Manager.

-Condition 8 (Occupier's rules and regulations)

-The rules and regulations for NHS Trust are appended.

-Condition 12 (Passes)

-Passes are required for admission to the Site.

-Condition 15 (Commencement and completion)

-Period within which Order to Proceed: within Ten Days of the acceptance of the tender.

-The Date for Completion of the Works shall be

-Condition 20 (Advances on account)

-Condition 20 shall not apply.
+Works: THE ANNUAL TESTING G OF STERILIZERS Site: NHS Trust Condition 1(1) (Definitions, etc.) Er mployer The Employe r shall be the NHS Trust, Conditions 1 and represer • • • • • • • • • • • • • • • • • • • • Project Manager, and 3 (Delegations The Project M lanager shall be Mr NHS Trus t • ne Employer in carrying out those ject to the following excluded matters: In relation to s Employer is: such excluded matters, the person authorised to act for the Mr Only Regulati ons 7 and 13 of the CD M Regulations apply.
+Condition 7 ((Defects in Maintenand ce Periods) Condition 7 sl hall apply. done and 12 months for parts supplie ks shall be six months for any work ed and fitted and shall apply from the completed as certified by the Project · · (Occupier's rules and I regulations for regulations) NHS Trust are appended.
+Condition 12 Passes are re e (Passes) equired for admission to the Site.
+(Commencement and which Order to Proceed I completion) I: within Ten Days of the acceptance of The Date for Completion of the Work s shall be (Advances on accou shall not apply. nt)